openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 StateOnSuspend
 ```

-**Function:** Indicates the display device is on with CPU suspended.
+**Function:** Indicates the display device is turned on with CPU suspended.

 **System Capability:** SystemCapability.WindowManager.WindowManager.Core